ACCOLA GRIEFEN FINE ART represents and offers work by Modern and Contemporary women artists.

 Kristen Accola is an art dealer and a curator.
 From 1978 until 1993 she was the Assistant to the Director at Lefebre Gallery, the leading gallery representing CoBra artists in the United States.
 For three years she was the Director of Special Projects at Gary Snyder Fine Art in Chelsea.
 In addition Ms. Accola spent fifteen years as a chief curator, ten, as Director of Exhibitions at the Hunterdon Art Museum in New Jersey.
 She has curated over ninety solo and group exhibitions, including a 2008 museum exhibit of contemporary Cuban artists working in Havana and a major survey of prominent Outsider Artists for Bristol-Myers Squibb Corporate Headquarters.
 Many of her curatorial projects were reviewed in the New York Times and other major art publications.
 Ms. Accola has also lectured widely and written numerous catalogue essays.
 In 2008 she opened her first gallery, Accola Contemporary in New York City.
 Ms. Accola attended Brown University before graduating from Rhode Island School of Design in 1978.

 Kat Griefen is an art dealer and educator.
 From 2006 until 2011 Ms. Griefen was the Director of A.I.R.
 Gallery, which was founded in 1972 as the first non-profit gallery for women artists in the United States.
 She has been a Senior Lecturer at Rutgers University, New Brunswick and has also taught in the Graduate Program in Liberal Studies at Rutgers University, Camden.
 Ms. Griefen is on the faculty at Queensborough Community College in the Art and Design Department with a focus on Gallery and Museum Studies and the faculty of the the CUNY School of Professional Studies Museum Studies MA Program.
 Ms. Griefen is a Board Member of Arttable and on the National Board of the Feminist Art Project.
 She has a M.A. in Art History from Hunter College and a B.A. in Art History and in Women Studies from Purchase College.

 Both Kat Griefen and Kristen Accola are members of ArtTable and founding members of AWAD, the Association of Women Art Dealers.

-To find out more about our services, inquire about a work of art or artist on our website contact:
+To find out more about our services, inquire about an artist or schedule a viewing contact: